Lemoncode/preact-playground-typescript/02 css/README.md

 # Steps

-- We will take as starting point sample _01 css_
+- We will take as starting point sample _01 simple lib_

 - Ensure you have installed the needed depencies from that sample: